zilben/Python-Code-Samples/P1 US County Population Estimates CleanUp/README.md

 # US County Population Estimates Cleanup and Consolidation

-This JupyterLab Notebook is designed to consolidate yearly US county population estimate data from 1980 to 2023 into a single, normalized file.
+This JupyterLab Notebook (US County Pop Est CleanUp.ipynb) is designed to consolidate yearly US county population estimate data from 1980 to 2023 into a single, normalized file.
 The script handles US Census data scattered across multiple files and formats, transforming and merging them into a unified format with three columns: FIPS, Year, and POP (population estimate).

 ## Purpose